Comparing EEG Technicians to Other Neurology Careers

 How Long Does It Take to Become a Neuroscientist?

-While becoming a neurologist takes more time, entering the neuroscience field is by no means quick or easy.
-For this field, you’ll be expected to have a PhD or medical degree.
+Entering the neuroscience field is by no means quick or easy.
+You’ll be expected to hold at least a PhD.

-While it’s not 100% within the neurology field, MRI technologists often use MRI equipment to perform diagnostic tests on the brain.
-The difference is that while EEG machines monitor the electrical synapses firing in the brain, an MRI can create a detailed image of the brain.
+While it doesn’t fall entirely within the neurology field, MRI technologists use MRI equipment to perform diagnostic tests on the brain.
+While EEG machines monitor the electrical synapses firing in the brain, an MRI scan creates a detailed image of the brain.
 These two diagnostic tools can be used to diagnose a wide variety of neurological conditions.

-Besides that similarity, the responsibilities of an EEG technologist and an MRI technologist are fairly similar.
-Both are in charge of maintaining equipment, working with patients, performing tests, analyzing results, and collaborating with nurses, neurologists, and other doctors.
-As such, their training requirements are also more similar than the positions mentioned above.
+Both EEG and MRI techs are in charge of maintaining equipment, working with patients, performing tests, analyzing results, and collaborating with nurses, neurologists, and other doctors.
+As such, their training programs are also more similar than the medical positions mentioned above.

 MRI Technologist Training and Education Requirements

 Becoming an MRI technologist takes approximately 2 years.
-Depending on the program you are interested in, a high school diploma or an associate degree may be required for admission.
+Depending on the program, a high school diploma or an associate degree may be required for admission.